Multi-District School Choice: Playing on Several Fields: Model

 As in \citet{pathak2008leveling}, a student is either \emph{sincere} or \emph{sophisticated}; this is known as her \emph{sophistication type}.
-Once a sincere student $i$ determines she will enroll in some district~$j$, she submits her preference ordering limited to schools in $j$ (i.e., $P_i$ with any schools not in $j$ removed) as her ROL.
+Once a sincere student $i$ determines that she will enroll in some district~$j$, she submits her preference ordering restricted to schools in $j$ (i.e., $P_i$ with any schools not in $j$ removed) as her ROL.
 In other words, a sincere student reports her true preferences over schools in the district she enrolls in.
-On the other hand, a sophisticated student can strategize by submitting any ROL over schools in the district she enrolls in.
-In addition to having a sophistication type, in the multi-district setting, a student is also either \emph{constrained} or \emph{unconstrained}; we refer to this as her \emph{constraint type}.
-A constrained student $i$ can only enroll in the district in which she resides, $d(i)$, while an unconstrained student can enroll in any (single) district.
+On the other hand, a sophisticated student strategizes when submitting her ROL over schools in the district she enrolls in.
+In addition to having a sophistication type, in the multi-district setting a student is also either \emph{constrained} or \emph{unconstrained}; we refer to this as her \emph{constraint type}.
+A constrained student~$i$ can only enroll in the district in which she resides, $d(i)$; while an unconstrained student can enroll in any (single) district.

 Combining these two attributes, we have four categories of students: \emph{sincere-constrained}, \emph{sincere-unconstrained}, \emph{sophisticated-constrained}, and \emph{sophisticated-unconstrained}.
 The behavior of each of these is largely intuitive, with a sincere-constrained student reporting her true preferences over schools in her district of residence; a sophisticated-constrained student strategically choosing an ROL over schools in her district of residence; and a sophisticated-unconstrained student strategically choosing both a district to enroll in and an ROL to submit over schools in that district.
+As in \citet{pathak2008leveling}, sophisticated students who enroll in a DA district always use their dominant strategy within that district, i.e., truthfully rank the schools in that district.
+If an unconstrained student is indifferent between districts to enroll in (since each student has a strict preference ordering over schools she finds acceptable, such indifference can only occur if this student remains unassigned regardless of where she enrolls), then we assume that this student enrolls in her district of residence.